In computer terms, a Trojan Horse is a type of malware that can produce short and long-term damage to a PC, a server, or even an entire network.

 Trojans come in a wide variety of forms, and the act differently based on how they access your PC, and how te react once they do.
 Here are some examples of common Trojans:

-Note: For a more complete list of how you can make your PC malware-proof, head over to our Cybersecurity Hub.
+For a more complete list of how you can protect your computer from Trojans and make it malware-proof, head over to our Cybersecurity Hub.